velanoble/velanoble/README.md

-I'm Vela, an artist, writer and super hobbyist coder.
-Interested in games, apps, web whatever cool things idk I'm justa dumb artist?
+I'm Vela.
+An artist and hobbyist coder.

+I have an interest in game dev, web dev, all sorta cool things.

 Yes I get it, my art is better than my code, but I love to try new things.
 Stop gatekeeping people from trying new things.